 Machine learning algorithms empower businesses to gain predictive intelligence by scanning through historical KPI-data of routes previously undertaken and 3PL providers availed.
 Knowledge about these KPIs empowers logistics stakeholders to gain predictive visibility.

-Business or Cognitive Analytics empowers businesses to mine and crunch data from disparate systems and gain critical business insights.
+Business or Cognitive Analytics empowers businesses to mine and crunch data from disparate systems and gains critical business insights.
 It helps logistics stakeholders accurately benchmark KPIs, figure out inconsistencies in SLAs, identify financial holes and other inconsistencies in the entire process of supply chain and logistics.

-A digital control tower (DCT) empowers businesses to gain real-time visibility that logistics stakeholders can act upon such as pick-up problems, route-wise performance, delivery delays, etc. for all orders on a single screen, drastically improving supply chain management.
+A digital control tower (DCT) empowers businesses to gain real-time supply chain visibility that logistics stakeholders can act upon such as pick-up problems, route-wise performance, delivery delays, etc. for all orders on a single screen, drastically improving supply chain management.

 As customer experience rapidly takes over price as a major competitive differentiator and margins keep shrinking, ensuring end-to-end visibility of supply chain and logistics operations will become imperative.
 Hence, there is no way out but to integrate disparate IT-systems and embrace disruptive technologies.